OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/overview/visio-javascript-reference-overview.md

 ## Open API specifications

 As we design and develop new APIs, we'll make them available for your feedback on our [Open API specifications](../openspec.md) page.
 Find out what new features are in the pipeline, and provide your input on our design specifications.

+## Visio JavaScript API reference

+For detailed information about Visio JavaScript API, see the [Visio JavaScript API reference documentation](../../api/visio).